onthebusiness/harelang.org/content/tutorials/introduction.md

      built-in [limitwriter][1].
 Running this program only writes the first five bytes to stdout: "Hello".

-     The pointer to &limit passed to the fmt::fprintln call is of type *limitstream, which embeds the io::stream type as the first field.
+     The pointer to `&limit` passed to the `fmt::fprintln` call is of type `*limitstream`, which embeds the `io::stream` type as the first field.
-     Thus, we can safely pass it to a function expecting an *io::stream pointer, such as fmt::fprintln.
-In the "limit_write" function, we cast this pointer back to *limitstream so that we can access additional data we need to store to implement the limit writer functionality.
+     Thus, we can safely pass it to a function expecting an `*io::stream` pointer, such as `fmt::fprintln`.
+In the "limit_write" function, we cast this pointer back to `*limitstream` so that we can access additional data we need to store to implement the limit writer functionality.

      [0]: https://docs.harelang.org/io#stream
      [1]: https://docs.harelang.org/io#limitwriter